SpektraSystems/Azure-MySQL-DMS-Lab/MySQL-on-Azure/Module 2: Migrate MySQL to Azure Database for MySQL online using DMS.md

 The Azure Database for MySQL service creates a firewall at the server level.
 It prevents external applications and tools from connecting to the server and any databases on the server, unless a firewall rule is created to open the firewall for specific IP addresses.
 1. After the deployment finishes, locate your server.
 If necessary, you can search for it.
 For example, select All Resources from the menu on the left.
 Then type in the server name, such as the example mydemoserver, to search for your newly created server.
 Select the server name from the search result list.
 The Overviewpage for your server opens and provides options for further configuration.
 2. On the server page, select Connection security.
 3. Under the Firewall rules heading, select the blank text box in the Rule Name column to begin creating the firewall rule.
-Enter the precise range of IPs of the clients that will be accesing this server.
+Enter the precise range of IPs of the clients that will be accesing this server.<br/>
 <img src="images/mysql3.jpg"/><br/>
 4. On the upper toolbar of the Connection security page, select Save.
 Wait until the notification appears stating that the update has finished successfully before you continue.
 ```